kevinramage/mockDesigner/doc/storage.md

 Mock designer save data in storage space with a name and keys.
 Name represents a logic storage domain
-Keys represents an identifier or a set of identifiers to identify a particular line All data stored expires after X hours.
+Keys represents an identifier or a set of identifiers to identify a particular line All data stored expires after 10 hours.

 **Usage**:
 To save some data in redis, you just have to provide: